Buying a property in Mallorca

-Legal and structural surveys
+Legalities and structural surveys

 Properties in Mallorca are usually sold “as seen”.
 This means surveys are generally not regarded as a standard procedure.
 However, while newer properties with all the relevant licences and a building guarantee may well not need a survey, there are instances when a professional survey would be advisable.
-If, for example, there is a question over building permissions or you are intending on re-developing the property, an appropriate survey would certainly be recommended.
+If, for example, there is a question over building permissions, the structure or you are intending on re-developing the property, an appropriate survey would certainly be recommended.

 and architects in Mallorca